Keto Asian Cooking Ingredients

 NOTE – Since we actually get asked this a lot, we thought we would point this out but RICE WINE VINEGAR and JAPANESE SAKE are NOT interchangeable.
 One is a vinegar/sour and the other is an alcohol/bitter.

 The best place you can get Japanese Sake is at a local Asian supermarket.
 The ones we buy are the giant bottles for 5.99 – 6.99 USD and we usually just pick the cheapest one available.
+Japanese sake is another one of the top Keto Asian cooking ingredients used in our recipes!
 Note – you definitely can drink for enjoyment purposes as well, but be prepared for a headache the next day (from experience)!!

 Net Carbs – 0g